-Graduate Tungtaeya, from Tower Hamlets, joined Job Ready, run in association with Bank of America Merrill Lynch, in 2010.
+Graduate Tungtaeya, from Tower Hamlets, joined Job Ready, run in association with Bank of America Merrill Lynch.
 She secured employment at the investment bank in her dream job as an Analyst.

 ‘I was on the verge of giving up.
-I was just very tired of being unemployed, having to go to the job centre and listening to people try to get me into customer service roles in shops when all I really wanted to do was something that suited my degree in Economics and French and suited my personality.
+I was just very tired of being unemployed, having to go to the job centre and listening to people try to get me into customer service roles in shops when all I really wanted to do was something that suited my degree in Economics and French, something that suited my personality.

 The moment I got to Futureversity, I met with the Job Ready team who told me that they’d do whatever they could do to help me get the job I wanted.
 I remember thinking: “Wow!”
 It was the first time I hadn’t been told to lower my expectations!
 I can’t stress how much the support I had at Futureversity helped me stay on track with my goal of becoming an Analyst.